Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 **Command:** `nsf-get`

-**Detail:** Show full details for a KeeperDrive record or folder by UID or title — including fields, notes, and access list.
+**Detail:** Show full details for a Nested Share Record or folder by UID or title — including fields, notes, and access list.

 **Parameters:**